brasilikum/awesome-csv-tools/README.md

 This leads to incompatibilities and many cases to handle in csv parsers.

-**This list collect awesome tools to work with csv if you still have to**
+**This list collects awesome tools to work with csv, if you still have to do so!**

 ## Tools